How can you tell the difference between prodromal labor and actual labor? Is prodromal labor a cause for concern?

 Here are some of the contributing factors:

 - Baby’s position: It is believed these contractions are triggered to help move the baby into the birthing position.
 This is very likely for babies in the breech position.
-The reason the contractions start and stop is because your body stops if it is unsuccessful and then tries again (source).
+The reason the contractions start and stop is that your body stops if it is unsuccessful and then tries again (source).

 - Abnormalities in the uterus or pelvis: Women who have an uneven pelvis or abnormality in the uterus tend to experience prodromal labor more often.